Lightning-AI/pytorch-lightning/docs/source/common/debugging.rst

 ============

 This flag runs a "unit test" by running ``N`` if set to ``N`` (int) else 1 if set to ``True`` training, validation, testing and predict batch(es) for a single epoch.
-The point is to detect any bugs in the respective loop without having to wait for a complete loop to crash.
+The point is to have a dry run to detect any bugs in the respective loop without having to wait for a complete loop to crash.

 Internally, it just updates ``limit_<train/test/val/predict>_batches=fast_dev_run`` and sets ``max_epoch=1`` to limit the batches.